Biden Makes New Outreach To Black Voters As Support Slips - UrduPoint

 Several other polls have also shown Biden's support lagging among Black voters.

-"I hope that the American public recognizes in order for us to remain a leading democracy we must participate at the highest level," he said.
+"I hope that the American public recognizes for us to remain a leading democracy, we must participate at the highest level," he said.

 In 2020, Black voters were overwhelmingly loyal to the Democratic Party, with 92 percent voting for Biden and only eight percent for Trump, according to the Pew Research Center.